 In the Footsteps of Ravilious

-Robert Littleford and Rachael Adams examine the sense of place of the Sussex landscapes of war-artist Eric Ravilious.
+Robert Littleford and Rachael Adams examined the sense of place of the Sussex landscape made familiar by Second World War-artist Eric Ravilious.

-Such a deep map goes beyond simple landscape/history-based topographical recording to include and interweave autobiography, archeology, stories, memories, folklore, traces, reportage, weather, sound, natural history, science, and intuition.
+Deep mapping goes beyond simple landscape/history-based topographical recording, it includes and interweaves autobiography, archaeology, stories, memories, folklore, traces, reportage, weather, sound, natural history, science, and intuition.

-In the Footsteps of Ravilious (Now: Robert Littleford)
+In the Footsteps of Ravilious (in the footsteps of Robert Littleford)

-In the Footsteps of Ravilious (Now: Rachael Adams)
+In the Footsteps of Ravilious (in the footsteps of Rachael Adams)

-To contribute an image to the project, upload a picture to Instagram and use the hashtag #ChalkPath
+To contribute an image to the project, upload a picture to Instagram using the hashtag #ChalkPath

 https://www.instagram.com/explore/tags/chalkpath